dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

 }
 ```

-This function is annotated with another decorator, [`@Workflow`](../api-reference/decorators#workflow), which tells Operon to run the function as a reliable workflow.
+This function is annotated with another decorator, [`@Workflow`](../api-reference/decorators#workflow), which tells DBOS to run the function as a reliable workflow.
-Operon supplies workflows with a [`WorkflowContext`](../api-reference/contexts#workflowcontext), which exposes methods to invoke other functions.
+DBOS supplies workflows with a [`WorkflowContext`](../api-reference/contexts#workflowcontext), which exposes methods to invoke other functions.

-Workflows are a powerful Operon concept that helps you reliably orchestrate other functions.
+Workflows are a powerful DBOS concept that helps you reliably orchestrate other functions.
-When a workflow is interrupted (for example, because a server crashes and is restarted), Operon automatically resumes it from where it left off without re-executing any operation (like a transaction or communicator function) that already completed.
+When a workflow is interrupted (for example, because a server crashes and is restarted), DBOS automatically resumes it from where it left off without re-executing any operation (like a transaction or communicator function) that already completed.
 Workflows make it easy to write reliable, fault-tolerant applications.
 You can learn more about workflows and their guarantees [here](../tutorials/workflow-tutorial).